Cadet Field House: Clune Arena

 The Clune Arena is the basketball arena in the complex, named after Colonel John J. Clune, long-time USAFA Director of Athletics, and seats 5,508 people.

 Cadet Ice Arena

-The Cadet Ice Arena is a 2,217-seat hockey rink is home to the Academy's Falcon ice hockey team.
+The Cadet Ice Arena is a 2,217-seat hockey rink that is home to the Academy's Falcon ice hockey team.
 It was built in 1968, and is part of the Cadet Field House.
 The team now competes in Atlantic Hockey along with Army and others in the conference.

 Location

 The Cadet Field House is located across the street from the Cadet Gymnasium.
 The two buildings are connected by an underground tunnel.

 Trophies

 The Cadet Field House houses the Commander-in-Chief's Trophy in those years when Air Force is in possession of it.